Sequoia Capital

 Series C in 2005

-Xceive is a fabless semiconductor company based in Santa Clara, California, founded in July 2001.
-The company specializes in developing radio frequency-to-baseband silicon tuner integrated circuits aimed at the digital home, personal computers, and digital television sectors.
-Xceive focuses on producing broadband transceivers for both analog-only and hybrid analog/digital televisions, offering single-chip hybrid analog and digital television tuner products as well as silicon television tuners designed for flat panel televisions.
-With a target market valued at approximately $3 billion, Xceive aims to establish itself as a leading provider in the RF-to-baseband transceiver integrated circuit space for TVs and set-top boxes.
+Xceive is a fabless semiconductor company established in July 2001 and headquartered in Santa Clara, California.
+The company specializes in developing radio frequency-to-baseband silicon tuner integrated circuits for the digital home, including personal computers and digital television markets.
+Xceive's product offerings consist of broadband transceivers suitable for both analog-only and hybrid analog/digital televisions, as well as single-chip hybrid tuners and silicon television tuners designed for flat panel displays.
+With a focus on becoming a leading producer in this sector, Xceive targets a significant addressable market valued at $3 billion.

 Big Bear Networks